On Strongly-equitable Social Welfare Orders Without the Axiom of Choice: Preliminaries

 \section{Preliminaries}

 The terminology and basic concepts which we use from set theory and descriptive set theory are mostly standard, and the reader is referred to the literature for more details, for example to~\cite{kunen} and~\cite{jech} for forcing and ordinals, and to~\cite{kechris-classical} and~\cite{gao-invariant-descriptive} for Polish spaces and Borel reducibility of equivalence relations.
 For large cardinals the standard source is~\cite{kanamori-higher-infinite}; we only need the notion of an inaccessible cardinal.
 Our base theory for independence results is $\ZF + \DC$.
-In the metatheory we assume full $\ZFC$, and as a linguistic convenience we assume that $\ZFC$ is consistent (if it is not, all the results in this paper are still provable in a $\ZFC$ metatheory).
+In the metatheory we assume full $\ZFC$.
 For details on convergence with respect to filters and ultrafilters see~\cite[p.
 51 ff]{engelking} and \cite{maciver-filter-convergence}.
 The symmetric Solovay model $W$ is a model of $\ZF + \DC$ in which all sets of reals have standard regularity properties; in particular they have the Baire property and are Lebesgue measurable.
 This model is discussed in~\cite{kanamori-higher-infinite}, \cite{jech}, and \cite{larson-zapletal-GST}.
 Following Larson and Zapletal, we take the definition of $W$ to be $\HOD(\Reals \cup V)$ as evaluated in the Lévy collapse of an inaccessible cardinal.
 We fix this inaccessible cardinal and denote it by $\kappa$ throughout the sequel.

 Terminology and notation surrounding order relations isn't entirely standard, so we give some definitions. \begin{dfn} Let $Y$ be a set and ${\pbelow} \subseteq Y \times Y$.
 The pair $\langle Y, \pbelow \rangle$ is called a (binary) relational structure. \begin{enumerate} \item $\langle Y, \pbelow \rangle$ is a \emph{preorder} if and only if the relation $\pbelow$ is reflexive and transitive. \item A preorder $\langle Y, \pbelow \rangle$ is a \emph{partial order} if and only if moreover $\pbelow$ is antisymmetric. \item A partial order $\langle Y, \pbelow \rangle$ is \emph{linear} if and only if $\pbelow$ is total. \item A preorder $\langle Y, \pbelow \rangle$ is \emph{prelinear} if and only if $\pbelow$ is total (so prelinear orders may fail to be antisymmetric). \end{enumerate} \end{dfn}